Mac

 Lock Secure DNS and prevent it from being reactivated

 You can force-disable Secure DNS so it can't be reenabled later, intentionally or unintentionally.
+This will ensure the secure DNS from the system, that you've protected earlier, is used in this web browser.

 This should apply to most Chromium browsers and Firefox.